Thanksgiving drinks for the whole family

 They’re not only delicious, but they also have a natural sweetness to them, making them ideal for baking desserts and drinks.

-Here are more than one easy non-alcoholic Thanksgiving drink to make with apple juice or cider:
+Here are some easy non-alcoholic Thanksgiving drink to make with apple juice or cider:

-- Hot apple cider – (from A sweet pea chef) this is an amazing, refined-sugar free recipe for a wonderfully spiced hot apple juice
+This is an amazing, refined-sugar free recipe for a hot drink that tastes like wonderfully spiced apple juice.

 Non alcoholic Thanksgiving drinks for a crowd

-Even if you can’t invite a large number of guests, holidays always demand preparing more than usual.
+Even if you aren’t inviting a large number of guests, holidays usually demand preparing more than usual.

 Best teas for Thanksgiving

-Furthermore to these combinations, there are certain teas that can complement your dinner or aid in digestion.
-Below you can read more about them.
+Furthermore to these combinations, there are certain teas that can complement your dinner or aid in digestion (you can read more about them bellow).

 Best teas to drink during Thanksgiving dinner